 DISCLAIMER: This material is for informational purposes only.
 It is not intended to give specific legal or risk management advice, nor are any suggested checklists or actions plans intended to include or address all possible risk management exposures or solutions.
 You are encouraged to retain your own expert consultants and legal advisors in order to develop a risk management plan specific to your Charter School.

-May 2009
+May 2009 page 1 of 1

-Notes:
+Ivotes: